-F AGE
+PAGE

 OUR PARTY ACROSS THE MOUNTAINS .
-Frontisp.
+Frontispiece.

 OUR NIGHT CAMP ON EAGLE RIVER.-EXPECTING THE CREES 68

-OUR WINTER HUT.-LA BELLE PRAIRIE.
-76
+OUR WINTER HUTLA BELLE PRAIRIE 76

 A MARTEN TRAP 102

 SWAMP FORMED BY BEAVER, WITH ANCIENT BEAVER HOUSE AND DAM 179

-FORT EDMONTON, ON THE NORTH SASKATCHEWAN 183
+Fort Edmonton, on the North Saskatchewan 183

-THE FOREST ON FIRE 225
+The Forest on Fire 225

 OVER THE MOUNTAIN, NEAR JASPER HOUSE 231

-VIEW FROM THE HILL OPPOSITE JASPER HOUSE. - THE UPPER LAKE OF
+VIEW FROM THE HILL OPPOSITE JASPER HOUSE.-THE UPPER LAKE OF

 THE ATHABASCA RIVER AND PRIEST'S ROCK 232

 CROSSING THE ATHABASCA RIVER, IN THE ROCKY MOUNTAINS 245

 THE ASSINIBOINE RESCUES BUCEPHALUS 259

-OUR MISADVENTURE WITH THE RAFT IN CROSSING CANOE RIVER 271
+OUR MISADVENTURE WITH THE RAFT IN CROSSING CANOE RIVER .
+271

-A VIEW ON THE NORTH THOMPSON, LOOKING EASTWARD 275
+A VIEW ON THE NORTH THOMPSON, LOOKING EASTWARD • • 275

 THE TRAIL AT AN END 281

-MR. O'B. TRIUMPHANTLY CROSSES THE RIVER.
-292
+MR. O'B. TRIUMPHANTLY CROSSES THE RIVER 291

 THE HEADLESS INDIAN 296

-THE TERRACES ON THE FRASER RIVER 238
+THE TERRACES ON THE FRASER RIVER 338

-YALE, ON THE FRASER RIVER 345
+YALE, ON THE FRASER RIVER 347

-THE "RATTLESNAKE GRADE."-PAVILLON MOUNTAIN, BRITISH COLUMBIA;
+THE "RATTLESNAKE GBADE."-PAVILLON MOUNTAIN, BRITISH COLUMBIA;

-356
+ALTITUDE, 4,000 FEET 356

-A WAY-SIDE HOUSE.-ARRIVAL OF MINERS 357
+A WAY-SIDE HOUSE.-ARRIVAL OF MINERS 359

-A WAY-SIDE HOUSE AT MIDNIGHT 357
+A WAY-SIDE HOUSE AT MIDNIGHT 359

-Miners Washing for Gold 37J
+Miners washing for Gold 372

-THE CAMERON "CLAIM," WILLIAM'S CREEK, CARIBOO 371
+THE CAMERON "CLAIM," WILLIAM'S CREEK, CARIBOO 373

-CENERAL MAP OF BRITISH NORTH AMERICA, SHOWING THE AUTHORS'
+GENERAL MAP OF BRITISH NORTH AMERICA, SHOWING THE AUTHORS'

-ROUTE ACROSS THE CONTINENT (Bound with Volume we.)
+ROUTE ACROSS THE CONTINENT (Bound with Volume.)

-MAP OF THE WESTERN PORTION OF BRITISH NORTH AMERICA, SHOWING ,
+MAP OF THE WESTERN PORTION OF BRITISH NORTH AMERICA, SHOWING

 THE ROUTE ACROSS THE ROCKY MOUNTAINS BY THE YELLOW HEAD,

-OR, LEATHER PASS INTO BRITISH COLUMBIA, ON A LARGER SCALE.
+OR LEATHER PASS, INTO BRITISH COLUMBIA, ON A LARGER SCALE.

-OR, BEATHER 1 ASS INTO BRITISH COLUMBIA, ON A LANGER SCALE. a/ \
+(In the Pocket.)